Saumil343/Devops-Project-6/README.md

 # Devops-Project-6
-In this project i made a ci/cd pipeline using jenkins and deployed a web app to apache server using ansible and docker.
-Tools Used :
+- In this workshop, I will guide you through the process of setting up a CI/CD pipeline using Jenkins, Ansible, Docker, and AWS services. the objective is to deploy a web application to an Apache server running on an AWS EC2 instance and using database service from AWS to make it a full three-tier web application.

 - Git